ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Transitions into new roles are the most challenging times in the professional lives of leaders
 - Success or failure during the first few months is a strong predictor of overall success or failure in the job
 - Leaders average a major transition every 1.3 years
   - Each year about a quarter of managers in a Fortune 500 company change jobs
-- Note: implication of all this is that change is constant.
-It will be explicit or implicit
+- You goal is to reach the break-even point as rapidly as possible
-- You goal is to reach the break-even point as rapidly as possible - the point in which you have contributed as much value to the new organization as you have consumed from it
+  - "Break-even point": the point in which you have contributed as much value to the new organization as you have consumed from it
-  - Average time is 6.2 months (page 4).
+  - Average time is 6.2 months.
 Can reduce it by following this book (sounds like a hustle, lol, like an infomercial)
 - Transition Traps:
   - Sticking with what you know
   - Falling prey to the "action imperative" - feeling like you must take action
   - Setting unrealistic expectations
   - Attempting to do too much
-  - Coming in the "the" answer
+  - Coming in with "the" answer
   - Engaging in the wrong type of learning - e.g. learning about the technical aspects of the business, but not the culture and the people
   - Neglecting horizontal relationships
 - Make sure to create virtuous cycles
 - Transition failures happen because new leaders either misunderstand the essential demands of the situation or lack the skill and flexibility to adapt to them.
   - The key, then, is to match your strategy to the situation.
-- There are 10 key tasks: outlined in each chapter.
-The chapter titles are the key tasks
+- There are 10 key tasks (e.g. each chapter)
 - The first step is to diagnose the type of transitions you are going through - most leaders experience multiple transitions in parallel
   - For example, I am currently starting a new job, living through a pandemic, and preparing to be a father as my wife is pregnant
 - Spend time learning about the organization.